 Carrels are designed to facilitate research and provide a quiet atmosphere for study.
-Due to the limited number of carrels available, preference is given to Main Campus doctoral students who have completed all coursework and are registered for thesis research.
+Due to the limited number of carrels available, graduate carrels are only available to Main Campus doctoral students who have completed all coursework, passed all comprehensive exams and are registered for thesis research.
 A refundable $40.00 key deposit is also required.

 Two graduate students are assigned to each carrel.
 Each graduate student may use half of the bookshelf and half of the bulletin board space.
 Items should not be stored on or below the desk.
 Only one person is allowed in the carrel at a time.
 It is the responsibility of carrel partners to determine the use of assigned time slots.

 Library carrels are not soundproof.
 Any conversation in your carrel can be heard in surrounding carrels.
 Please do not use your carrel as an office.